What does it mean to have a high or low blood pressure? How does your blood pressure impact your overall health?

 When the blood pressure is normal, the top number is less than 120, and the bottom number is less than 80, according to the American Heart Association (AHA).

-“In order to get an accurate reading, patients should use an automated oscillometric device that measures blood pressure in the brachial artery (upper arm) and perform measurements in a quiet room after five minutes of rest in the seated position with the back and arm supported,” says Rose Taroyan, MD, MPH, a family medicine physician at Keck Medicine of USC and clinical assistant professor of family medicine at the Keck School of Medicine of USC.
+“In order to get an accurate reading, patients should use an automated oscillometric device that measures blood pressure in the brachial artery (upper arm) and perform measurements in a quiet room after five minutes of rest in the seated position with the back and arm supported,” says Rose Taroyan, MD, a family medicine physician at Keck Medicine of USC and clinical associate professor of family medicine at the Keck School of Medicine of USC.
 “At least 12 or 14 measurements should be obtained, with both morning and evening measurements taken, over a period of one week.”

 Understanding high or low numbers